open-voice-interoperability/website/site/content/ambassadors/_index.md

       Conversational AI pioneer, Audrey was CoFounder/CEO of Convrg, a voice and messaging platform working with brands such as Estee Lauder, Gallo Wines and Sephora.
 She exited to Reliance Jio Haptik July 2019.
-  - heading: 'Benjamin Falvo, CIO Howl & Co-Host of Voice Spark Live'
-    imageUrl: /img/ben-falvo.jpg
-    text: >-
-      Currently making things for Howl.
-Intrapreneurial and strategic CIO / CTO with 20 years of diversified leadership experience across agency, startup, corporate and nonprofit environments, including numerous high-profile global projects for Fortune 500 clients.
-He leverages a unique blend of skills at the intersection of technical leadership, creative direction, product management, and operations management.
-Ben has a history of ideating, designing, building and deploying highly engaging, user friendly digital products and experiences across web, mobile, voice, and event platforms.
-Ben is a weekly co-host for the Voice Spark Live Podcast covering thought leadership in AI and Voice First topics.
 ---